How to end the nightmare of colorectal disorders before they end you

 Nowhere is this epidemic as noticeable as inside any "big chain" drugstore.
 At our local pharmacy, for example, the laxative department is one of the largest single-condition section in the entire store:

-So, ask yourself how it is possible that the same proud country that could fly people to the moon and back home in 1969 can't figure out 45+ years later how to prevent and resolve lifestyle-related colorectal disorders without resorting to a truckload of toxic laxatives?
+So, ask yourself how it is possible that the same proud country that could fly people to the Moon and back in 1969 can't figure out half-a-century later how to prevent and resolve lifestyle-related colorectal disorders without resorting to a truckload of toxic laxatives?

 The answer is simpler than you may think.
-American gastroenterologists, let alone rank-and-file family physicians, not only don't know how to treat these conditions but often cause even more harm by prescribing the wrong treatments and recommending inappropriate diets.
+American gastroenterologists, let alone rank-and-file family physicians, not only don't know how to treat these conditions without drugs but often cause even more harm by prescribing the wrong treatments and recommending the wrong diets.

 Irritable Bowel Syndrome